Pros / LifeShield charges less for monitoring and mobile access than most other services.

 Each LifeShield system comes with at least two door and window sensors, a motion detector, a keychain remote and a fire safety sensor that listens for smoke alarms.
 There's also a mobile app to remotely arm and disarm your system.
 You can purchase other security devices to supplement your system, such as extra sensors to detect freezing, flooding and loud sounds like breaking glass.

-LifeShield only offers security cameras on its most expensive package, but charges less for video monitoring than competitors like Link Interactive and SimpliSafe.
+LifeShield only offers security cameras on its most expensive package, but it charges less for video monitoring than competitors like Link Interactive and SimpliSafe.
 Unfortunately, LifeShield still doesn't offer home automation capabilities.
 Most of the home security systems we reviewed at least provide the option for home automation using a smart thermostat or light modules, while more advanced automation allows for controlling lights, temperature and, in some cases, small appliances from your mobile device or computer.

 - Monthly Monitoring Fee